philipp-eisen/facestream/README.md

 ## Credits

 - This project was inspired by and uses the model of [Deep Live Cam](https://github.com/hacksider/Deep-Live-Cam).
-Go check out there project they have some extra features that I didn't implement here.
+Go check out their project.
+They have some extra features that I didn't implement here.
 Note that the model used in that project (and therefore also this one) is only for non-commercial use.

 - [Modal](https://modal.com) made this easy to build and deploy.
 They are generously providing free credits to host the live demo.